sangahco/docker-registry/README.md

 - **docker-compose-ssl.yml**

-    This version has ssl and authentication, it will use letsencrypt internally to generate a valid ssl certification for the registry.
+    This version has ssl and authentication, **it will use letsencrypt internally to generate a valid ssl certification for the registry**.

     The registry is available at the port set in `REGISTRY_PORT`.

-    > The port can be change but in order to generate ssl certificates we need to set REGISTRY_PORT=443
-    > the first time it is run (pull or push) or it will fail.
+    > **IMPORTANT** The port can be change but in order to generate ssl certificates we need to set `REGISTRY_PORT=443` the first time it is run (pull or push) or it will fail.

 - **docker-compose-nginx-ssl.yml**

+    > **This is the recommended configuration to use in production**

     Nginx over Docker Registry with secured connection and authentication required.
-    **This is the recommended configuration to use in production**.
     Set the variable `REGISTRY_SSL_CERT_PATH` and `REGISTRY_SSL_KEY_PATH` to the location of ssl certificate and key file.